Motor vehicle collisions

 What are my legal obligations?

-Your legal obligations, if you are involved in a motor collision, are set out in Section 106 of the Road Traffic Act 1961 as amended.
+If you are involved in a motor collision, your legal obligations are set out in Section 106 of the Road Traffic Act 1961 as amended.

-Stay at the scene: You must stop your car and remain at the scene of the accident for a reasonable time.
+Stay at the scene: You must stop your car and remain at the location of the accident for a reasonable time.

 Provide information: If a Garda is present at the scene of the collision, you must give them, when requested:

 - The address where your car is kept

 - The name and address of the car owner